pip-services/pip-services-docs/content/en/dart/grpc/clients/_index.md

 ### Classes

 #### [CommandableGrpcClient](commandable_grpc_client)
-Client that calls a commandable GRPC service.
+Client that calls a commandable gRPC service.
 Commandable services are generated automatically for [ICommandable](../../commons/commands/icommandable).
 Each command is exposed as an invoke method that receives all parameters as args.

 #### [GrpcClient](grpc_client)